-- □ The fresh water system consists of the fresh water holding tank, faucets and connections, water pump, outside shower assembly (if so equipped), water heater, tub/ shower, and water purification system (if so equipped). - □ The waste water system consists of the waste water and sewage holding tank(s), drains and toilet.
+- □ The fresh water system consists of the fresh water holding tank, faucets and connections, water pump, water heater, tub/shower.
+On some models, it may also include the water purification system or outside shower assembly (if so equipped). - □ Depending on your model, the waste water system consists of the wastewater and sewage holding tank(s), drains and toilet.
+Models with a cassette toilet will only have the wastewater system.